piotrwyrw/math-c/README.md

 ```

 ## Compiling on Linux
-Compiling on Linux with GCC
+### Compiling on Linux with GCC
+To compile this program, download the main.c file and use the following command.
 ```sh
 gcc -o main.o main.c -lm
 ```